Litmee/Litmee/README.md

 - 👋 Hi, I’m @Litmee
-- 👀 I’m interested in Java TypeScript Vue C++
+- 👀 I’m interested in Java TypeScript Vue C++ Go
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ Go
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...